terales/blackbird-docs/src/content/docs/eggs/blackbird-app.md

 ### Users added or removed

-Monitor users added or removed from an specific Nest.
+Monitor users added or removed from a specific Nest.

 ![Egg](../../../assets/docs/eggs/BBApp3.png)